gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v22.7.0.0 2015-04-23 Added the ability to save user configuration data, closes #180.
+v22.7.2.0 2015-04-30 Fixed bug where 'DeleteSchematicParameters.vbs' did not inform Altium that schematics was modified, closes #184.
+Fixed bug where 'AddSpecialSchParams.vbs' did not inform Altium that schematic was modified, closes #183. v22.7.1.0 2015-04-29 User data is now saved for CurrentCalculator.vbs script, closes #182.
+Fixed bug where SfFormat() in Util.vbs crashes if input number (dblInput) is 0, closes #181. v22.7.0.0 2015-04-23 Added the ability to save user configuration data, closes #180.
 'ResizeDesignators.vbs' now remembers the last used designator width and height. v22.6.0.0 2015-04-14 Added 'Num. of Plated Slots' and 'Num. of Unplated Slots' to PCB statistics, closes #121. v22.5.3.0 2015-04-14 Added check to make sure manf. part number is visible if part is an IC (i.e. has a 'U?' designator), closes #179.